Skip to main content

 • the baby needs to be born quickly

-If you were given an epidural before the decision was made to have a caesarean, the medicine in it can be 'topped up'.
+If you have an epidural tube in, the team can use this to give you pain relief.
 This means you'll be awake for the birth of your baby.

-A general anaesthetic may be needed in an emergency situation because it is quicker.
+The team may use a general anaesthetic if that is faster.
 If you have a general anaesthetic, you'll be asleep for the operation.

-• you had 1 or more caesarean births before (a 'repeat' caesarean birth)
+• you had 1 or more caesarean births in the past

-• your doctor thinks a vaginal birth might be too difficult – for example, because the baby is very big
+• your doctor thinks a vaginal birth is too difficult - for example, if the baby is measuring bigger than most babies

-• pregnancy complications have arisen – for example, the baby is not growing well or the placenta is too low (placenta praevia)
+• there are complications - for example, the baby is not growing well or the placenta is too low (placenta praevia)

 Slaintecare logo